• Skip to main content

 And that's the name I came across in an old Women's Weekly cookbook and a community cookbook from my Mum's collection.

-Impossible Pie ingredients
+Ingredients for Impossible Pie

 To make the Impossible Pie possible, you'll need: